phunanon/Chika/README.md

 `/*...*/`: a multiline comment.

+`;`: a semicolon, treated as whitespace.

-`,`: a comma, treated as whitespace.
+`,`: a comma, treated as whitespace, and spaces after it are erased.

 `..=`: binding, whereby `..` is a symbol name.